datacamp/authoring/docs/courses/data-structure.md

 | `time_needed`          | The time needed to finish the course.
 Use small caps.
 "4 hours", for example                                                                                                                                                                                                                              |
 | `prerequisites`        | a YAML list of course ids that are a prerequisite of this course                                                                                                                                                                                                                                          |
 | `datasets`             | YAML key value combinations that explicitely define the datasets that are used in this course.
 The key is the filename of the dataset, the value is the humanized title of the dataset, that will be shown on the course page.
 If the value is __IGNORE__, the dataset won't be shown on the course page.|

+Some of the fields are explained in detail below:

 ##### prerequisites
 As previously mentioned prerequisites contain a list of course id's which are the prerequisite for the course.
 An example on how to specify those in the `course.yml` is: